Supersonic-Sites/MEZStudiobeaute/content/en/_index.md

           when they hover the image
         position: CEO at Tulip.com
         desc: Best Afghan clothing store.
 Always a pleasure of ordering our Afghan traditional dress.
-Good not only good in clothing but also in make up and hairstyles, colour, and waxing.
-We don’t need to go any other places; she can do it all at once.
+Not only good in clothing but also in make up and hairstyles, colour, and waxing.
+We don’t need to go any other places;
+          she can do it all at once.
         image_toggle: true
       - name: Zahra
         img: https://via.placeholder.com/150x150